DNA Deletions Lead to More White Matter; Duplications Reduce It – But Symptoms Are Similar

 Autism spectrum disorders affect 1 in every 68 children born in the U.S., and are characterized by impaired development, social and learning disabilities.
 In the clinic, an autism diagnosis generally relies on capturing those behavioral deviations.
 Since early interventions have been shown to be beneficial, early diagnosis is a long-sought goal.

-“If a child is profoundly delayed even in early milestones like learning to roll over or sit up, clinicians should be concerned and seek to discover genetic variations in the first year of life,” said Sherr.
+“If a child is profoundly delayed even in early milestones like learning to roll over or sit up, clinicians should be concerned and seek to discover genetic variations in the first year of life,” said Sherr, a member of the UCSF Weill Institute for Neurosciences.
 “But if the child has more social or learning issues that aren’t apparent until later in life, sometimes diagnosis is delayed.”

 Genetic testing is beginning to be more widely available, but it is often insufficient to pin down an autism diagnosis, because a wide gamut of genetic defects contributes to the ASDs in varying proportions, from so-called point mutations that affect single genes to copy number variations (CNVs) – deletions or duplications of long stretches of DNA that often span many genes.